 Hihimanu Ridge Hike

-As the top nears you reach the Twin Peaks, it looks very similar to the Olomana Hike on Oahu.
-At the summit after several hours of hiking, there is a small leveled out platform.
+As the top nears you reach the Twin Peaks, which looks very similar to the Olomana Hike, which is one of the best hikes on Oahu.
+At the summit after several hours of hiking, there is a small leveled-out platform.
 Tibetan flags were strung beneath the two trees and you had an epic view into the valleys on either side.
 I could see the Hanalei river flowing on my left and waterfalls pouring down the ridges on my right.
-Helicopters whizzed below me, not knowing I had the ultimate view!
+Helicopter tours whizzed below me, not knowing I had the ultimate view!

 Where to stay on Kauai